vlpolak/swtgo/README.md

 # This project is created for Switch to Go program

-#Package hasher contains functions for creating password hash codes and testing them
+##Package hasher contains functions for creating password hash codes and testing them

-godoc -http=:6060

 The example of using